5 Strategies Socially Responsible Companies Are Using in Their 2020 CSR Initiatives

-It is sometimes too tempting for companies to pursue trendy impact initiatives that do not match their business practices.
+It is sometimes too tempting for companies to pursue trendy corporate social responsibility initiatives that do not match their business practices.
 The term “greenwashing” has recently come into vogue.
 Greenwashing refers to the corporate practice of misleading consumers that a company’s products, services, or operating practices are socially or environmentally responsible.
 This is why it’s so important for a company to remain authentic to what its community impact goals are and how these align back to business practices — otherwise, they may face negative backlash.

 Companies also achieve authenticity when they play to their strengths.
-The most impactful socially-responsible companies take advantage of their strongest assets.
+The most impactful socially responsible companies take advantage of their strongest assets.

 JetBlue’s strongest asset is travel.
 The airline crafted its Flying It Forward campaign in 2014.
 The campaign asked a simple question: “If you were given one flight to spread good, where would you go?”